tsfrt/deployment-metrics/readme.md

 ## Application Deployment Metrics

-A basic observability solution for tracking application deployments
+A basic observability solution for tracking application deployment frequency that utilizes the Tanzu supported packages for Grafana and Prometheus.
+This solution leverages the keptn-lifecycle-toolkit to collect metrics on the frequency, longevity, and reliability of native kubernetes deployments.

 ###Prerequisites